MicrosoftDocs/PowerShell-Docs/jea/security-considerations.md

 JEA helps you improve your security posture by reducing the number of permanent administrators on your machines.
 JEA uses a PowerShell session configuration to create a new entry point for users to manage the system.
-Users who need elevated, but not unlimited, access to the machine to perform administrative tasks can be granted access to the JEA endpoint.
+Users who need elevated, but not unlimited, access to the machine to do administrative tasks can be granted access to the JEA endpoint.
 Since JEA allows these users to run admin commands without having full admin access, you can then remove those users from highly privileged security groups.